alatuszam/gov/hub-constitution-foundation.md

 ## On-chain Governance:
 - Cosmos Hub citizens use on-chain governance to reach consensus about governance decisions.
 - The on-chain governance process is determined by the binary run by >66% of the Cosmos Hub validators.
-- Cosmos citizens can influence on-chain governance via a software-upgrade proposal or a gov-param proposal.
+- Cosmos citizens can alter on-chain governance processes via a software-upgrade proposal or a gov-param proposal.
 - On-chain governance is the outcome of off-chain governance.

 ## Off-chain Governance: